 Objective 4.4 To transition supplies to the level needed for normal business procedures.

 Description Return supplies, security, and vendor services to pre-CAT levels.
 Deactivate extra equipment and phones.

 Purpose To drive operational efficiency.

 Participants IT, Facilities, Claims

-Action Plans Works with Rentsys to deactivate systems technology for mobile claims center.
+Action Plans IT Works with Agility to deactivate systems technology for mobile claims center.
 Deactivates excess phones.
 Inventories computers, extra monitors, and supplies such as toner.
 Returns excess, mistakenly ordered, or faulty equipment if applicable.
 Returns any equipment taken from training rooms and reconciles supplies.
 Facilities Deactivates security badge for contractors.
 Inventories and reconciles supplies (e.g., chairs, workstations, and storage).
 Evaluates actual demand on workspaces, supplies, and equipment to determine changes to supply planning.
 Communicates with security services to restore pre-CAT status.
-Communicates with food and drink vendor services and cleaning services to restore pre-CAT status.
 Communicates to restore parking to pre-CAT status.
-Communicates to restore parking to pre-CAT status.
+Claims works with IT and Facilities to ensure that supplies and technologies are transitioned to pre-CAT status.

 Exhibits, or Related Documents

 Additional Information

 Compliance

 QA or Testing